Little boy on the couch with his dad

 Our Chromosome 15 imprinting disorders research

-• A particular focus is personalised therapies for associated mental health problems and autism features of these syndromes.
-Anxiety and psychosis especially can be problems in PWS.
+• We’re focusing on personalised therapies for mental health problems and autism features associated with these syndromes.
+Anxiety and psychosis, in particular, can be problems in PWS.

-• We have shown this to be feasible, reliable and scalable in about 17,000 Victorian infants.
+• We have developed a new test to screen for three rare genetic disorders simultaneously in newborns, now trialled as part of the Epi-Genomic Newborn screening (EpiGNs) program.
+We have shown this to be feasible, reliable and scalable in about 17,000 Victorian infants.

-• We have also conducted health and economic studies assessing the potential benefits of adding chromosome 15 imprinting disorders to the newborn bloodspot screening (heel prick test performed on virtually all infants).
+• Our researchers have conducted health and economic studies to assess the potential benefits of adding Chromosome 15 imprinting disorders to the newborn bloodspot screening (heel prick test performed on almost all infants).

 Our vision